 The LGBTI Health Alliance is the national peak health organisation in Australia for organisations and individuals that provide health-related programs, services and research focused on lesbian, gay, bisexual, transgender and intersex people (LGBTI) and other sexuality, gender, and bodily diverse people and communities.

-We recognise that people’s genders, bodies, relationships, and sexualities affect their health and wellbeing in every domain of their life.
+We recognise that people’s genders, bodies, relationships and sexualities affect their health and wellbeing in every domain of their life.

 Healthy lesbian, gay, bisexual, trans/transgender, intersex, and other sexuality, gender, and bodily diverse people and communities throughout Australia and the world, free from stigma and discrimination.

-As the national NGO peak body for LGBTI health in Australia, our particular mission is to provide a national focus to improve health outcomes for LGBTI people through policy, advocacy, representation, research evidence, and capacity building.
+To provide a national focus to improve health outcomes for LGBTI people through policy, advocacy, representation, research evidence, and capacity building.

 - respecting the dignity, views and experience of all people

 - valuing diversity and promoting the equality of all people

 - working to end violence in all its forms

 - leading by example in providing a work environment which embraces diversity